mprsic/performa365docs/docs/howto/customize_user_interface.rst

 #.
 To add your logo, on **User interface customization** page click on action button *Upload logo*.
 #.
 A modal form **Upload logo** opens up.
 #.
 Click on action button *Choose file from the computer* and select your image.
 #.
 Selected image will appear on the modal form.
 A cropping tool will be placed above your logo showing the ratio of the output image.
+For the cropper to work properly, the ratio of the image should be 3:1.
 #.
 Move and resize the cropper tool until you are satisfied with the result.
 #.
 Click on action button *Upload*.
 #.
-Your final image will be resized to 50 x 150px and placed in the middle of the header bar.
+Your final image will be resized to 150 x 50px and placed in the middle of the header bar.
 #.
 Active logo will be shown in the **Logo** section, left to the action buttons.
 #.
 To remove the active logo, click on action button *Remove logo*.